h-cel/hamster/README.md

 ```

 ### Run and settings.
-To run **HAMSTER**, do
+To run **HAMSTER**, run
 ```
 python main.py
 ```

-Note that - without any flags - main.py is run with default values.
+Note that — without any flags — main.py is run with default values.
 Use
 ```
 python main.py -h
 ```